2013 International Criminal Court judges election: Nomination process

-Following these rules, the nomination period of judges for the 2013 special election was scheduled to last from 28 August to 8 October 2013 and could have been extended up to three times if there had been a lack of candidates from a group for which a minimum voting requirement is in place.
-As of 13 October, the following persons were nominated:
+The nomination period of judges for the 2013 special election lasted from 28 August to 8 October 2013 and could have been extended up to three times if there had been a lack of candidates from a group for which a minimum voting requirement was in place.
+According to paragraph 27(d) of the 2004 resolution, only candidates from the Latin American and Caribbean States could be nominated.
+The period was not extended, as the sole minimum voting requirement was matched by the required two candidates.
+The following persons were nominated: